-As of 2018, I was still off of all of my medications.
+By 2018, I was still off of all of my medications.
 I even forced myself to take a trip overseas.
 Taking more fiber has helped a lot.
 I recommend Metamucil.

 Read about all the tricks I have learned living with Ulcerative Colitis.

-I have so many things and goals I still want to accomplish in life.
+I have so many goals I still want to accomplish in life.
 I look around me and see other entrepreneurs hitting their goals.
-When I was going through the worst of it, it took everything I had just to pull myself out of bed.
+When I was going through the worst of it, it took everything I had to pull myself out of bed.
 Digestive issues completely drain your energy.
 Merely going to the grocery store was a big deal.

 I had to keep reminding myself that God is in control and that he still had a plan for me.
-Watch the movie “Miracles From Heaven“, trust me, it will help.
+Watch the movie “Miracles From Heaven,” trust me; it will help.

 “Pain is a holy angel which shows treasure to man which otherwise remains forever hidden.”
 Adalbert Stifter

 I also recommend anyone who is struggling with health issues to take advantage of online support groups.
-Here are two great ones for people struggling with Ulcerative Colitis.
+Here are two great ones for people struggling with Ulcerative Colitis:

-I have learned more in the above support groups than anywhere else.
+I’ve learned more in the above support groups than anywhere else.
 Chatting with other people who know exactly how you feel and have experienced what you are going through is sometimes what you need to get you through the day.